niccokunzmann/somarosa.co.uk/content/offerings/Revitalise Your Life Sanctuary.md

 There is also a version for men also.

 ## Is this for Me?
-- Do you feel disconnected from your body, feeling numb, shutdown, collapsed, or dissociated is a regular or consistent theme for you
+Do you feel disconnected from your body, feeling numb, shutdown, collapsed, or dissociated is a regular or consistent theme for you?
-- Do you feel disconnected from your pleasure: your pleasure, intimacy, orgasms feel anti-climatic, unfulfilling, dull, small, or non-existent?
+Do you feel disconnected from your pleasure: your pleasure, intimacy, orgasms feel anti-climatic, unfulfilling, dull, small, or non-existent?
+Life often feels overwhelming, too much, you feel stressed, burnt out?
+Do you often feel stuck whirling in your head, and long to be more present with your body?
-- Do you long for intimacy & pleasure that feels life-altering, heart expansive, soul-enlightening
+Do you long for intimacy & pleasure that feels deeply fulfilling in your heart & body?
-- Do you long to feel ALIVE, in your sovereign power, feel whole, feel worthy?
+Do you long to feel ALIVE, in your sovereign power, feel whole, feel worthy?
-- Do you long for depth of connection to your deep sensual feminine?
+Do you long for depth of connection to your deep sensual feminine?
-- Do you are READY for self-evolution, transforming from your experience from a fragment of who you are to feel the expansion of all that you truly are?
+Are you READY for self-evolution, transforming from your experience from a fragment of who you are to feel the expansion of all that you truly are?
-If you answered YES to any of these questions then you are Ready to Revitalise Your Life!!
+If you answered YES, you feel the yearning somewhere deep within you, to any of these questions then you are Ready to Revitalise Your Life!!

-To do any healing work, it is essential to find safety within the body.
-We focus on grounding, establishing anchors for the nervous system.
-Then we slowly transition into energy clearing practices, to allow space in the body for pleasure, deep connection, aliveness to unravel.
+Rewire Your Nervous System,
+Rewire Your Life.

+Everything we experience is through the filter of our nervous system, so by reprogramming our nervous system, broadening our neuroplasticity then our whole experience of life transforms.

+It is ESSENTIAL to find safety within the body FIRST, before then we can deeply feel & release the emotions.
+And from deepened embodiment, we are connected to our deeper sensations and pleasure comes more alive and richer.

+Throughout the process you will integrate practices to reset, ground, nourish, soothe your system as accessible transformative tools to realistically fit into your daily life.
+This is where the long-lasting change  occurs for your nervous system and your life.

+Widening your capacity to FEEL again.
+To truly feel whilst staying connected truly connected to your body’s experience to your pleasure, to your emotions, to the truth of who you are.
+ Brings TRUE Nervous System Resiliency = Long lasting change as the Nervous System Reprograms

 1st session: 90min Session.
 Grounding Reflection of where you’re at now and where you’d like to evolve into Creating goals for bringing in daily routines, practices that are achievable within your life.